xidexia/xidexia.github.io/index.md

 Since 2013, I've been fortunate to work with Dr. Mohammed AlQuraishi  and Professor Peter Soger at the Sorger Lab and the Laboratory of Systems Pharmacology at Harvard Medical School.
 Our research work is mainly focused on developing a new computational method for predicting protein-DNA interactions by implementing a whole machine learning pipeline for prediction protein-DNA interactions.
 Before coming to Harvard, I received my M.S. degree in Computer Engineering at Brown University.
 During my undergraduate at Beijing Institute of Technology, I studied in Information and Electrical Engineering.

+This website is still under construction.
+For more information, welcome to my [old webpage](https://scholar.harvard.edu/xidexia).

 ---